 The link between creativity and adverse life experiences continues to be of interest to psychologists today.
 As one researcher, Marie Forgeard (2013) notes, “…the unique life experiences often reported by highly creative individuals suggest that adversity may have played a critical role in fostering their creativity, and that increased creativity could therefore constitute a manifestation of Post Traumatic Growth.”
-Forgeard’s research, along with the research of many others, has revealed a connection between adverse life experiences and perceived creative growth.
+Forgeard’s research and the research of many others have revealed a connection between adverse life experiences and perceived creative growth.

-Another interesting link identified by researchers relates to findings suggesting that there are increased rates of early parental loss among highly accomplished creative individuals.
-Researchers hypothesize that in these instances early parental loss may have led the child to experience social isolation, alienation, or rejection, and the experience of feeling different may forced (or encouraged) the person to “step outside of social convention” and/or to see the world differently than their peers.
+Another interesting link identified by researchers observes there are increased rates of early parental loss among some highly accomplished creative individuals.
+Researchers hypothesize that an early parental loss may have led these individuals to experience social isolation, alienation, or rejection in childhood.
+The experience of feeling different may have forced (or encouraged) the person to “step outside of social convention” and to see the world differently than their peers.
 (Forgeard, 2013)

-So, do creative individuals simply know how to channel their experiences into art?
+So, do creative individuals just know how to channel their experiences into art?
 Or do adverse experiences lead to increased creativity?
-Maybe the answer is both, and maybe for our purposes it doesn’t matter which comes first.
+Maybe the answer is both, and perhaps it doesn’t matter which comes first for our purposes.